ProjectTorreyPines/GitHubActionsWorkflows/README.md

 ### 5. **Register updated version with Julia Registry**
 Uses [https://github.com/peter-evans/commit-comment](https://github.com/peter-evans/commit-comment) to add `@JuliaRegistrator register()` comment to the commit that causes a change in version number in root directory's `Project.toml` file.

+### 6. **Julia Tag Bot**
+Uses [https://github.com/JuliaRegistries/TagBot](https://github.com/JuliaRegistries/TagBot) to automatically create a release tag for the registered version of your package at Julia registry.
+Please ensure to copy the sample file for this workflow to make sure it works.
+This action requires the text `JuliaRegistries/TagBot` somewhere in the calling action file.

 ## Samples